michaelwaheb/WebGUITestAutomationProject/README.md

 - **Selenium WebDriver**: For automating web browsers and simulating user actions.
 - **TestNG**: A testing framework to run tests and manage test configurations.
 - **Page Object Model (POM)**: For better code organization and easier maintenance.
-- **Allure Reports** for generating detailed and accessible test reports
+- **Allure Reports** For generating detailed and accessible test reports.

+---

 ## Prerequisites